ucla-vision/xivo/wiki.md

 ### Algorithm Categories

 OKVIS and VINS-Mono are optimization based, which means they operate on keyframes in an iterative manner, which in general results in more accurate pose estimates at the price of higher latency and computational cost.
-ROVIO and Ours-XIVO are filtering based, which are causal and much cheap in terms of computatioanl cost.
+ROVIO and XIVO are filtering based, which are causal and much cheap in terms of computatioanl cost.
 Yet, they produce pose estimates comparable to optimization based methods.

 <!--
 OKVIS, VINS-Mono and Ours-XIVO detect and track local features, whereas ROVIO falls into the category of ''direct'' methods where photometric error instead of geometric error is directly minimized. -->